'Test-to-stay' works to keep students in school safely, CDC director says - KESQ

 “Test-to-stay is an encouraging public health practice to keep our children in school,” Walensky said Friday during a virtual White House briefing.

+When a Covid-19 case is identified in a school, a test-to-stay strategy uses regular testing instead of quarantining everyone who’s come into contact with that person, offering some relief for parents who have been overwhelmed with remote schooling during the pandemic.
+If the contacts don’t have symptoms and test negative for Covid-19 at least twice in a seven-day period, they can continue in-person learning, according to the CDC.
+If they test positive, they must isolate.

-Over the past few months, the CDC has collaborated with certain school districts across the United States to evaluate test-to-stay programs, which involve testing — instead of quarantining — students who may have been exposed to the coronavirus at school.
+Over the past few months, the CDC has collaborated with certain school districts across the United States to evaluate test-to-stay programs.

 On Friday, the agency published two studies in its Morbidity and Mortality Weekly Report (MMWR) on how schools have used test-to-stay to limit the spread of the coronavirus in classrooms while keeping students in attendance.